 Mayor’s critically-acclaimed series of police novels feature Lt.
 Joe Gunther of the Brattleboro, Vermont, police department.
 The books, which have been appearing about once a year since 1988, have been published in five languages (if you count British), and routinely gather high praise from such sources as The New York Times, Washington Post, Los Angeles Times, New Yorker, and others, often appearing on their “ten best” yearly lists.

-Whereas many writers base their books only on interviews and scholarly research, Mayor’s novels are based on actual experience in the field.
+Whereas many writers base their books only on interviews and scholarly research, Mayor’s novels are loosely based on actual experience in the field.
+(He always respects privacy.)
 The result adds a depth, detail and veracity to his characters and their tribulations that has led The New York Times to call him “the boss man on procedures”.

 About the Author’s Partner in Crime